-The overnight train from Paris to Gap departs from the Austerlitz station in Paris and takes around 10 hours to reach Gap.
+The overnight train from Paris to Briançon (with a stop at Gap) departs from the Austerlitz station in Paris and takes around 10 hours to reach Gap.
 This train typically departs in the evening and arrives in the morning.

 To get from Gare de Nord where the Eurostar arrives to the Gare d'Austerlitz, there are a few options.
 You should leave about an hour minimum to get across Paris to the Gare d'Austerlitz to take into account walking and waiting times, buying a ticket and navigating your way around an unfamiliar place.

 Metro: Take Metro line 5 (direction Place d'Italie) from Gare du Nord and get off at Austerlitz station.
 The journey takes around 20-25 minutes.